Knowledge Hub

 Liquidation preference rights entitles the holder of the preference shares to be paid out ahead of the holders of the ordinary shares on a liquidation.
 Liquidation preferences can be structured as participating or non-participating.

-A non-participating liquidation preference entitles the holder of the preference share to receive the amount paid for the preference share ahead of the holders of the ordinary shares only.
-Any further amount available for distribution is allocated to the holders of the ordinary shares only.
+A non-participating liquidation preference entitles the holder of the preference share to receive the amount paid for the preference share ahead of the ordinary shareholders only.
+Any further amount available for distribution is allocated to the ordinary shareholders.

 Preferential dividend rights

-Preferential dividend rights allow the holders of the preference shares to receive a preferential dividend in priority to the holders of the ordinary shares.
+Preferential dividend rights allow the holders of the preference shares to receive a fixed dividend each year in priority to the holders of the ordinary shares.
 The right to receive a dividend will always to be subject to the company having sufficient distributable profits.

 Who issues preference shares?

 Preference shares are usually issued by companies whose owners are looking to raise additional capital to finance their business, often as part of a funding round.
-Issuing preference shares gives founders the ability to get cash without giving up control of the company.
-This only works if the preference shares are non-voting.
+Issuing preference shares gives founders the ability to get cash without giving up control of the company but only if the preference shares are non-voting.

 Who invests in preference shares?

-Preference shares are normally bought by investors like VC firms who want a fixed income investment and the potential for capital growth.
+Preference shares are normally bought by investors like venture capital firms who want a fixed income investment, the potential for capital growth and a smooth exit route.

 If you’d like to know more about business finance, company start-ups or classes of shares, contact our team of corporate solicitors.
 Get in touch on 0800 689 1700, email us at enquiries@harperjames.co.uk, or fill out the short form below with your enquiry.